w3f/polkadot-wiki/docs/learn-treasury.md

 ### Creating the Proposal

-To create a proposal, use either the [extrinsics tab](https://polkadot.js.org/apps/#/extrinsics) and select the Treasury pallet, then `proposeSpend` and enter the desired amount and recipient, or use the [Treasury tab](https://polkadot.js.org/apps/#/treasury) and its dedicated Submit Proposal button:
+One way to create the proposal is to use the Polkadot JS Apps [website](https://polkadot.js.org/apps).
+From the website, use either the [extrinsics tab](https://polkadot.js.org/apps/#/extrinsics) and select the Treasury pallet, then `proposeSpend` and enter the desired amount and recipient, or use the [Treasury tab](https://polkadot.js.org/apps/#/treasury) and its dedicated Submit Proposal button:

 ![An example of a proposal being created](/img/treasury/propose.jpg)